Influencer Marketing: Beyond The Hype

 Official Influencer Marketing Platforms

 Influencer marketing is big business in China, and it’s only getting bigger.
 Local consultancy Analysis International projected that the China influencer economy was worth over $15.5 billion in 2018.
 While influencers are hands-down the best method out there for brands to succeed in China, Chinese social media platforms are not making it easy for brands to work with them.
-Influencer marketing costs are a total enigma, platforms provide very little data, organic reach is declining, and now, on top of that, Chinese social media platforms are starting to monetize off of the success of influencer marketing by charging brands a fee to run a sponsored post with an influencer.
+Influencer marketing costs are a total enigma, platforms provide very little data, organic reach is declining, and now, on top of that, Chinese social media platforms are starting to monetise off of the success of influencer marketing by charging brands a fee to run a sponsored post with an influencer.

 Screenshot of Weibo’s influencer marketing paid sponsoring system

 In the past, Chinese social media platforms had very few requirements when it came to sponsored content.
 Brands merely needed to connect with the influencer, or the influencer’s agent, to arrange the campaign and set pricing (a process which is confusing enough in and of itself).
-However, now almost every platform inserts itself in the middle of that process, creating their influencer agency-type channels in which brands, agencies, and influencers are required to navigate to publish sponsored content.
+However, now almost every platform inserts itself in the middle of that process, creating their influencer agency-type channels in which brands, agencies, and e-commerce influencers are required to navigate to publish sponsored content.

 The practice of building virtual walled gardens that where brands pay to work with influencers is a scenario that’s very likely to be adopted in the future by social media platforms in the West.